sagastya/project-three/README.md

 ## Pandemic Stock

 The purpose of this project is to tell a story through data vizualizations focused on providing users interactive means to explore data themselves.
 Pandemic Stock is a Data Visualization story of COVID-19's impact on population and its effects on the economy.
 The App shows the pandemic spread across the world and the US through heatmaps, live statistics and In-Motion.
-It also shows COVID-19's impact on US stock market through a comparative look considering other pandemics such as SARS's and Swine-Flu's impact on a curated collection of stocks.
+It also shows COVID-19's impact on US stock market through a comparative look at other pandemics such as SARS's and Swine-Flu's impact on a curated collection of stocks.

 ### Tech Stack used in this Project:
   1. Python